Can You Vacuum Seal Bread: Food Storage 101

 What’s the Most Crucial Thing About Storing Bread?

 As mentioned before, the best way to eat bread is when it’s freshly baked.
-If you need to store it, the best option is to go for a bread box.
+If you need to store it, most people rely on the trusty bread box.
 A bread box will keep air away from the loaf and keep it fresh for a longer time.

 Some people prefer to store their loaves of bread in ovens and cupboards, using them as bread boxes.
 While the oven is a great place to keep bread, it’s not practical if you use the oven often.
 Frequent exposure to air will not help keep it fresh.
 Same goes for cupboards.